 Vivergo Fuels Ethanol Plant, Hull, Yorkshire, United Kingdom

-Vivergo Fuels' ethanol plant is being developed in Saltend, near Hull, in the UK.
-The $458m plant will be one of the largest in Europe.
-It will transform 1.1 million tons of wheat into 420 million litres of ethanol annually.
+Vivergo Fuels opened a new ethanol plant in Saltend, near Hull, UK, in July 2013.
+The $520m plant is one of the largest in Europe and converts 1.1 million tons of wheat into 420 million litres of ethanol a year.

-The project is being undertaken by a joint venture between AB Sugar (45%), BP (45%) and DuPont (ten percent).
-Construction of the plant started in July 2008 and is currently in the final stages of its completion.
+The project was undertaken by a joint venture between AB Sugar (45%), BP (45%) and DuPont (10%).
+Construction of the plant started in July 2008, while commissioning began in April 2012 with the supply of the first wheat.

-The plant is being built as part of the Renewable Transport Fuel Obligation (RTFO) introduced by the UK Government in 2005.
-The RTFO has set targets for use of biofuels to reduce greenhouse gas emissions.
+The plant was built as part of the Renewable Transport Fuel Obligation (RTFO) introduced by the UK Government in 2005.
+The RTFO set targets for use of biofuels to reduce greenhouse gas emissions.

 Vivergo was incorporated by the partners in 2007 to establish the plant and to meet the targets set out by the RTFO.
 A planning application submitted in December 2007 was approved in May 2008.

-The new plant will supply nearly one-third of the UK's biofuel demand when fully operational.
-The ethanol produced will provide a 50% reduction in greenhouse gas emissions.
+The new plant supplies nearly one-third of the UK's biofuel demand.
+The ethanol produced provides a 50% reduction in greenhouse gas emissions.

-The plant will also be the largest supplier of animal feed in the UK at 500,000t annually.
-It will address the protein deficit in the UK agriculture sector.
-Nearly half of the wheat used by the plant is converted into animal feed, which will be supplied to domestic farmers.
-The animal feed will be sufficient for feeding nearly 340,000 dairy cows daily.
+The plant is one of the biggest suppliers of animal feed in the UK at 500,000t a year.
+It addresses the protein deficit in the UK agriculture sector.
+Nearly half of the wheat used by the plant is converted into animal feed, which is supplied to domestic farmers.
+The animal feed is sufficient for feeding nearly 340,000 dairy cows daily.

 Saltend was chosen as the location for the new plant due to the availability of infrastructure and skilled labour.
 The area is also one of the greatest wheat producing regions in the UK.
-In addition, a deep port located nearby will help in reducing logistical costs.
+In addition, a deep port located nearby helps to reduce logistical costs.

-Feedstock required by the plant will be supplied by Frontier Agriculture, which runs the Humber Gold club which consists of wheat farmers in the area.
+Feedstock required by the plant is supplied by Frontier Agriculture, which runs the Humber Gold club consisting of local wheat farmers.